-The keynote address of the 2021 Society of Imaging Informatics in Medicine (SIIM) annual meeting, the Samuel Dwyer Memorial Lecture, held virtually in late May, focused on the exponential development of medical AI research and “approved” radiology AI tools, as well as the challenges to achieve expected quality, safety, and performance attributes.
+The Samuel Dwyer Memorial Lecture at the virtual 2021 Society of Imaging Informatics in Medicine (SIIM) annual meeting, in May, focused on the exponential development of medical AI research and ‘approved’ radiology AI tools, as well as the challenges to achieve expected quality, safety, and performance attributes.

-Adam E. Flanders, M.D., Professor of Radiology and enterprise vice-chair for imaging informatics at Thomas Jefferson University Hospital in Philadelphia, PA, delivered the lecture, entitled “Serendipity and Unintended Consequences”.
-It reflected the visionary perspective of the late PACS pioneer Professor Samuel J Dwyer, III, Ph.D., whose seminal research on the retrieval rates of radiology exams formed the basis for PACS storage systems.
-Dr. Flanders likened the surge in AI tool development and image data set expansion to the space race of the 1960’s, whose serendipitous and unintended consequence was the launch of the digital age, and to the global campaign to end the use of the harmful pesticide DDT.
+Adam E Flanders MD, Professor of Radiology at Thomas Jefferson University Hospital, Philadelphia, delivered the ‘Serendipity and Unintended Consequences’ lecture, it reflected the visionary perspective of the late PACS pioneer Professor Samuel J Dwyer III, whose seminal research on the retrieval rates of radiology exams formed the basis for PACS storage systems.
+Flanders likened the surge in AI tool development, and image data set expansion, to the 1960s space race, which launched the digital age, and to the global campaign to end the use of DDT.
 The latter produced a negative unintended consequence: injury to wildlife was reduced, including mosquitoes, which then caused a large increase in cases of malaria.

-The promise of AI technology applied to radiology is huge.
-It has the potential to improve diagnostic quality, to efficiently extend access, and to be a panacea to major cost reductions in medicine.
-Dr. Flanders referenced experts who predict that healthcare AI overall will be a US $36 billion industry by 2025, generating a US $150 billion annual savings in AI-enabled healthcare by 2026.
-HealthITAnalytics reported in 2019 that the top three areas of healthcare AI investment were robot-assisted surgery ($40 billion), virtual nursing assistants ($20 billion), and administrative workflow ($18 billion).
+This is huge – potentially it could improve diagnostic quality, to efficiently extend access and be a panacea to major cost reductions in medicine.
+Flanders referenced experts who predict that healthcare AI overall will be a US$36 billion industry by 2025, generating a US$150 billion annual savings in AI-enabled healthcare by 2026.
+HealthITAnalytics reported, in 2019, that the top three areas of healthcare AI investment were robot-assisted surgery ($40 billion), virtual nursing assistants ($20 billion), and administrative workflow ($18 billion).
 By comparison, AI for preliminary diagnosis and automated image diagnosis ranked at the bottom of its list, at $5 billion and $3 billion respectively.

 AI needs guardrails.
 It doesn’t know when it doesn’t have enough information when making a decisionAdam E. Flanders

-As of 2021, 222 AI medical devices had been cleared by the U.S. Food and Drug Administration (FDA).
+As of 2021, 222 AI medical devices were cleared by the FDA.
 Of these, 129 were for radiology applications, with 77% manufactured by small companies.
-But there is no agreed-upon definition of an AI device or specific regulatory pathway, either within the U.S. or in Europe.
+But there is no agreed definition of an AI device or specific regulatory pathway, either in the USA or Europe.
 Is there enough rigorous evaluation?
-Dr. Flanders’ doesn’t think so, nor do many other radiologists starting to publicly speak out.
-Researchers from Radboud University Medical Center in Nijmegen, the Netherlands, evaluated 100 CE-marked AI software products for clinical radiology from 54 vendors listed in www.aiforradiology.com.
+Flanders thinks not, nor do many other radiologists now speaking out publicly.
+Researchers from Radboud University Medical Centre in Nijmegen, the Netherlands, evaluated 100 CE-marked AI software products for clinical radiology from 54 vendors listed in www.aiforradiology.com.
 They reported in European Radiology that 64 products had no peer-reviewed evidence of efficacy, and that only 18 of the 100 had evidence of efficacy rated as 3/6 or higher, validating impact on diagnostic decision-making, patient outcome or cost.

 Image source: van Leeuwen et al., European Radiology 2021 (CC BY 4.0)

-Between January and October 2020, 320 papers were published describing new machine learning-based models to detect Covid-19 in chest CT images and chest radiographs.
-Writing in Nature Machine Intelligence, researchers from the University of Cambridge reported that none of these models were of potential clinical use due to methodological flaws and/or underlying biases.
-Most failed to describe a reproducible methodology, or failed to follow best practice for ML model development, and/or failed to show sufficient external validation to justify the wider applicability of the method.
+Between January and October 2020, 320 published papers described new machine learning-based models to detect Covid-19 in chest CT images and chest radiographs.
+Writing in Nature Machine Intelligence, researchers from Cambridge University reported that none of these models were of potential clinical use due to methodological flaws and/or underlying biases.
+Most failed to describe a reproducible methodology or failed to follow best practice for ML model development, and/or failed to show sufficient external validation to justify wider applicability of the method.

 Covid-19 is the initial research use case, but there is every reason to believe that this infrastructure can be expanded to support medical image AI research for many other conditionsAdam E. Flanders

-Dr. Flanders said that a recent editorial in Radiology entitled “Artificial Intelligence of Covid-19 Imaging: A Hammer in Search of a Nail” was even blunter.
-“To a large extent, the large quantity and rapid publication of articles on AI for Covid-19 are emblematic of current trends in other areas of radiology AI.
-It is now so much easier to design and conduct a radiology AI experiment.
-The only prerequisite seems to be possession of a large data set,” commented Ronald M. Summers, M.D., Ph.D., of the National Institutes of Health Clinical Center’s Imaging Biomarkers and Computer-Aided Diagnosis Laboratory of Bethesda, M.D.
-“International standards to enable meaningful comparisons of the performance are needed for AI software, emphasized Dr. Flanders.
-“Prospective outcomes studies are necessary to determine whether use of AI leads to changes in patient care, shortened hospitalizations, and reduced morbidity and mortality.”
+Flanders said a recent editorial in Radiology ‘Artificial Intelligence of Covid-19 Imaging: A Hammer in Search of a Nail’ was even blunter.
+‘To a large extent, the large quantity and rapid publication of articles on AI for Covid-19 are emblematic of current trends in other areas of radiology AI.
+It’s now so much easier to design and conduct a radiology AI experiment.
+The only prerequisite seems to be possession of a large data set,’ observed Ronald M Summers MD PhD, of the National Institutes of Health Clinical Center’s Imaging Biomarkers and Computer-Aided Diagnosis Laboratory of Bethesda, Maryland.
+‘International standards to enable meaningful comparisons of the performance are needed for AI software, emphasised Flanders.
+‘Prospective outcomes studies are necessary to determine whether use of AI leads to changes in patient care, shortened hospitalisations, and reduced morbidity and mortality.’

-With respect to continuing AI radiology research, Dr. Flanders’ advice is to contribute data to public data repositories to mitigate bias and strength diversity in AI research and development.
-He recommends that new international evaluation checklists for testing be promoted.
-Radiologists should retain an appropriate level of skepticism when assessing products for clinical use, and when purchasing radiology AI tools, mandate vendors to provide a complete account of performance.
-“Most importantly, remain engaged in this very exciting, accelerating, and ever-changing process.
-Just as radiologists’ input helped to perfect PACS to be the utilitarian technology it is today, most likely, they will do the same for radiology AI tools as they become ubiquitous,” he concluded.
+Flanders advises contribution of data to public data repositories to mitigate bias and strength diversity in AI research and development.
+He recommends promotion of new international evaluation checklists for testing, and radiologists should retain an appropriate level of scepticism when assessing products for clinical use, and when purchasing radiology AI tools, mandate vendors to provide a complete account of performance.
+‘Most importantly, remain engaged in this very exciting, accelerating, and ever-changing process.
+Just as radiologists’ input helped to perfect PACS to be the utilitarian technology it now is, most likely they will do the same for radiology AI tools as they become ubiquitous.’

-Adam E. Flanders, M.D. is Professor of Radiology and Rehabilitation Medicine at Thomas Jefferson University Hospital in Philadelphia.
-He is co-director of neuroradiology/ENT radiology and vice chair of imaging informatics.
-In this capacity, he chairs the Imaging Informatics Council for the Enterprise Radiology and Imaging Service Line for Jefferson.
-Dr. Flanders has been actively involved in informatics-related activities for SIIM and the RSNA for much of his career.
-He has been leading a multi-center collaborative project that is examining imaging features, pathology, and genomics of human gliomas from the Cancer Genome Project using images contributed to the Cancer Imaging Archive (TCIA) as part o the NIH Cancer Imaging Program.
+Adam E Flanders MD, Professor of Radiology and Rehabilitation Medicine at Thomas Jefferson University Hospital in Philadelphia, is co-director of neuroradiology/ENT radiology and vice chair of imaging informatics, also chairing the Imaging Informatics Council for the Enterprise Radiology and Imaging Service Line for Jefferson.
+He has led a multi-centre collaborative project to examine imaging features, pathology, and genomics of human gliomas from the Cancer Genome Project.